charlieusc/W3Schools_How_To/README.md

 # W3Schools_How_To
-This is my repo for "How To" practice for the W3Schools
+This is my repo for "W3Schools How To" practice